Openmesh-Network/legacy-openrd-contracts/README.md

 ```
 npm i
 ```
-Copy .env.example to .env and fill in the PRIV_KEY with the private you want to use.
+Copy .env.example to .env and fill in the PRIV_KEY with the private key you want to use.

 ## Testing
 ```